mebrooks01/Mars-Bot/README.md

 - api_key: Your API key for the NASA API.
 You can get one from [here](https://api.nasa.gov/)
 - prefix: The prefix the bot uses.
 - invite: The invite to your Discord server.
+- embed_color: what color you want the embeds to be
+- pfp: the link for the pfp you are using
+- mysql
+  - host: The database host address
+  - user: The username of the database
+  - pwd: The database password
+  - db: the database name
 - user_id
   - owner: The user ID of the bot application owner(can have multiple in an array).
 - server_id